 One bonus to using a staff writer is a potential bump in visitors.
 If the writer is well known, they may be able to bring some of their existing readers to your blog or help promote you on social networks.

-An article writer is typically less qualified than the writers above and works on short term deals.
+A blog writer is typically works on short term projects like an individual blog post.
+These writers typically charge by the word when writing individual posts.
 Often times you’ll find the cheaper article writers working in developing countries with English as a second language.

 While most ghostwriters and staff writers are hired for large projects or long term assignments (like several blog posts/month), article writers typically write short, <500 word articles.
 If you’re trying to build up a niche site you may sign up for a bulk deal from an article writer to simply generate content for search engines or distribute to article directories in order to obtain backlinks to your site.